The-Code-Whisperer/finance/README.md

-Never officially deployed.
+Works but is not deployed.
 Ask The-Code-Whisperer to deploy it and give you the link.

 Or clone the repo, install the cs50 library and flask, possibly others.
 Export the API_KEY as a free API_KEY you can get from https://iexcloud.io/